sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

   }
   ```

-3. The Event data will be added to the Data Extension linked to the Event, the Contact will be added to the Event Destination and the Contact will enter the Interaction.
+3. The Event data will be added to the Data Extension linked to the Event, the record will be added to the Event Destination and the Contact will enter the Interaction.
 You can confirm that the Interaction completed by selecting the **Data Extensions** tab in Contact Builder, select the Data Extension and click on the **Records** tab.
-You should see that the new record has been inserted into the Data Extension and the 'Updated' value for the new record has been set to True by the Update Customer Data Activity in the Interaction.
+You should see the new record has been inserted into the Data Extension and the 'Updated' value for the new record has been set to 'True' by the Update Customer Data Activity in the Interaction.
 Also, the serialized event data should appear in the Data Extension linked to the Event.

 ## Add new Contact and fire an Interaction<a id="Add-new-Contact-and-fire-Interaction"></a>

-In this third scenario, we will not add Event data, but instead include add a record to the Event Destination Data Extension and fire the Interaction.
+In this third scenario, we won't create Event data, instead we will add a record to the Event Destination Data Extension and fire the Interaction.

 1. Using the ContactEvents method from the previous request, omit the data object used for the data Event.
 An example request is provided below.